How Fast are Electric Bikes? [The Complete Guide to E-bike Speed]

 Class 1 e-bikes have a 20 mph top speed, which makes them the all-purpose favorite for urban commuting and recreational rides.
 So while riders can still travel quickly with the help of the motor, they likely won’t be able to exceed the 20 mph threshold unless they pedal harder.

-Class 2 e-bikes feature a throttle that the rider can use to control the motor without pedaling, while Class 1 do not.
-These bikes are a popular choice for riders that wanna take it easy on those long rides or for those who may not want to push themselves too hard.
+Class 2 e-bikes feature a throttle that the rider can use to control the motor without pedaling, while Class 1 does not.
+These bikes are ideal for riders who prefer a relaxed riding experience or have physical limitations that make constant pedaling difficult. or for those who may not want to push themselves too hard.

 • Top Speed: 20 mph (32 km/h)